bhauman/figwheel-main/docs/docs/npm.md

 ## Modify your index.html host page to load the bundle

-If you have an host page you will need to point it at the bundled asset and NOT at the compiled ClojureScript.
+If you have an host page you will now need to point it at the bundled asset and NOT at the compiled ClojureScript.

-We would normally point our HTML host page at the output of the ClojureScript compiler.

-For example our host page would include our compiled ClojureScript like so.
+Our host page would normally need to include our compiled ClojureScript like so:

 ```html
 <script src="cljs-out/dev-main.js"></script>
 ```

-We need instead to point our host page to the output of the JavaScript bundler.
+However, since we are processing the compiled ClojureScript with a Javascript bundler, we will instead need to point our host page to the output of the JavaScript bundler.
 Like so ...

 ```html
 <script src="cljs-out/dev/main_bundle.js"></script>